-\Disclaimer - The coverage presented in this program are under constant revision as new sites or facilities are added.
+Disclaimer - The coverages presented in this program are under constant revision as new sites or facilities are added.
 They may not contain all the potential or existing sites or facilities.
-The West Virginia Bureau for Public Health is not responsible for the use or interpretation of this information.
+The WVBPH is not responsible for the use or interpretation of this information.

-Please report any revisions or updates on either the map or inventory in writing to the WVBPH within 15 days of receipt of this report.
+Please report any revisions or updates on either the map or inventory in writing to the WVBPH within 15 days of the receipt of this report.